xapicohort/team-captivate-jslibrary/README.md

             v_secret=[ set to your sandbox LRS SECRET ]

-In this repo, you will find captivateSourceFiles folder:
+In this repo, you will find superWrapperSource folder:

-  From this folder copy controller.js, controllerNOIE.js, and tincan.js and place in the cpativate publish folder assets/js
+  From this folder copy controller.js, controllerNoIE.js, and tincan.js and place in the cpativate publish folder assets/js

-In the index.html page you need to add the changes reflect in captivateSourceFiiles folder> index.html
+In the index.html page that is published by captivate you need to add the changes reflect in superWrapper Source folder> index.html

+Lines 15 - 33 must be added (these are all new things, so they just need to be pasted in)

+Lines 128 - 137 change one line from the publish package, the original line (132) is commented out in this example and its replacement line is added line 133